 5.2.2 Effect of Compression and Encryption on Performance

-The use of Data Pump parameters related to compression and encryption can have a positive effect on performance, particularly in the case of jobs performed in network mode.
+You can improve performance by using Oracle Data Pump parameters related to compression and encryption, particularly in the case of jobs performed in network mode.

-But you should be aware that there can also be a negative effect on performance because of the additional CPU resources required to perform transformations on the raw data.
+When you attempt to tune performance, keep in mind your resource availability.
+Performance can be affected negatively with compression and encryption, because of the additional CPU resources required to perform transformations on the raw data.
 There are trade-offs on both sides.

 5.2.3 Memory Considerations When Exporting and Importing Statistics

-Data Pump Export dump files that are created with a release prior to 12.1, and that contain large amounts of statistics data, can cause an import operation to use large amounts of memory.
+When you use Oracle Data Pump Export dump files created with a release prior to 12.1, and that contain large amounts of statistics data, this can cause large memory demands during an import operation.

 To avoid running out of memory during the import operation, be sure to allocate enough memory before beginning the import.
-The exact amount of memory needed will depend upon how much data you are importing, the platform you are using, and other variables unique to your configuration.
+The exact amount of memory needed depends on how much data you are importing, the platform you are using, and other variables unique to your configuration.

 One way to avoid this problem altogether is to set the Data Pump

-5.3 Initialization Parameters That Affect Data Pump Performance
+5.3 Initialization Parameters That Affect Oracle Data Pump Performance